rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 The detailed information includes event time, name, interest group origin, interest group name, bid amount, bid currency, and component seller.

-The auctions are listed for each cycle and the auction events are listed as the auction make progresses.
+The auctions are listed for each cycle and the auction events are listed as the auction progresses.

 You can also filter the auction process for particular event, interest group owner, group name, bid (amount), bid currency and component seller.

-When you click and peculiar Ad Unit or auction event, you can view raw data in JSON format at footer panel.
+When you click on a particular Ad Unit or auction event, you can view raw data in JSON format at the footer panel.

 ## Bids